- Who We Are

 Renee Hassle Nofziger provides Executive Administrative support and coordinates the daily office operations for Carpe Diem West.
 Renee brings years of successful experience organizing people, offices, projects and deliverables.
 Prior to joining the staff at Carpe Diem West, she was the Office Manager and Translator Administrator Department Head with Pitkin County Government, in Aspen Colorado.
 Renee’s love for the outdoors fuels her concern and commitment to work on a team dedicated and entrusted to facilitating long-term solutions to the water issues facing the West today.

 Kristiana [at] carpediemwest.org

-Kristiana Teige manages the Carpe Diem West Academy and provides research, communications, and logistical support to the Executive Director and the Director of Programs.
+Kristiana Teige manages the Carpe Diem West Academy and provides research, communications, and logistical support to the Executive Director.
 In addition to her program work, Kristiana is the organization's Grants Manager.
 Prior to Carpe Diem West, Kristiana was the District Clerk for the Montara Water and Sanitary District in Northern California.
 She holds a Master of Environmental Science and Management from the Bren School at the University of California, Santa Barbara and a B.A. in Economics from Wellesley College.
 At the Bren School, Kristiana specialized in Water Resources Management, and completed a group thesis project exploring watershed management strategies for the US BLM to reduce mercury pollution in a tributary of the Sacramento River.